 6. Storage Solutions

 Ample storage is a big selling point for rental properties.
 Built-in closets, shelving units, and basement storage spaces can make a property more functional and attractive.
-Tenants appreciate having enough space to store their belongings, and this can lead to longer lease agreements and higher satisfaction rates.
+Tenants appreciate having enough space to store their belongings, which can lead to higher satisfaction and longer tenures; interestingly, for tenants who have lived in the same unit for five or more years, over half transition to month-to-month leases.

 7. Flooring Upgrades